thespideroi/Duza/README.md

 1. After drafting your deck on Draftmancer, Select `Export > Card Names`.
 Draftmancer will copy your deck to the clipboard.
 2. Launch Duza — If you had already launched it, navigate to the `Deck Translator` page.
 3. Paste your deck into the text field.
 Drafmancer might have tried to add some Basic Land cards at the bottom of your decklist — If it did, delete those lines.
-4. Select `Export YDK`.
-Name your file and save it to your machine.
+4. Select `Export YDK` or `Export YDKe`.
+If saving a YDK, name your file and save it to your machine.
 Upload to your dueling platform of choice!
-   - EDOPro tip — You can drag the YDK file from your file explorer into the Deck Edit window to import the decklist!

 ## Options and Debug
 ### Options